 Whilst the term 'loft living' evokes images of open-plan and high ceilinged warehouses, lofts and warehouses are also exemplars for small space design.
 When floor space is limited, mezzanine levels are often used to create additional work or sleeping space.

 At Plyroom we design for a simpler way of living, with each piece innately versatile and flexible to maximise spaces and support small footprint living.
 Where floor space is compromised, often the only way us up.
-As such our designer kids beds are enduring favorites.
+As such our kids beds are enduring favourites.
 Inspired by the architectural dynamism of loft living, our Dream Cloud Loft Bed is especially considered for its practicality and functionality.

 The Dream Cloud Loft Bed: A bedroom solution for small spaces inspired by loft living

 When space is limited room sharing is often inevitable.
 Whilst this is fundamental to the small-footprint philosophy there may come a time when siblings seek their own space.
 Our Singolo Single Bed can sit flush beneath the Dream Cloud creating a transitional bunk bed - perfect for the present yet ready to adapt with your family’s changing needs if siblings ever move into their own bedrooms.

 The space beneath the loft bed is generous, with ample room for a play or reading nook.
 Consider filling this space with modern and minimal Scandinavian-inspired pieces - floor cushions, a cosy rug and storage, such as the Dedo Wooden Storage Box or Panca Bambina Toy Box to house toys and favourite books.
 Akin to the concept of New Affiliates Bed-Stuy Loft, a raised sleeping quarters frees room for activities and life below.

 L & R: Bed-Stuy Loft by New Affiliates